OnroerendErfgoed/atramhasis/paper/paper.md

 # Conclusion

-After careful consideration of our functional and technical requirements and the available software we found, we decided to write a simple but extensible editor in Python.
+After careful consideration of our functional and technical requirements and the available open source software, we decided to write a simple but extensible editor in Python.
 We felt this was the best way to make sure we could support all our use cases in a sustainable way.
 So far this has proven to be the right decision.